intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

 ---

+For scala user, please see [scala user guide] for how to run BigDL on hadoop/yarn cluster.
-You can run BigDL programs on standard Hadoop/YARN clusters without any changes to the cluster (i.e., no need to pre-install BigDL or any Python libraries in the cluster).
+For python user, you can run BigDL programs on standard Hadoop/YARN clusters without any changes to the cluster(i.e., no need to pre-install BigDL or any Python libraries in the cluster).

-### **1. Prepare Environment**
+### **1. Prepare python Environment**

 - You need to first use [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to prepare the Python environment _**on the local client machine**_.
 Create a conda environment and install all the needed Python libraries in the created conda environment: